General purpose healthcare FSA

 Health Savings Account + flexible spending account?

 If you (or your spouse) have a Health Savings Account (HSA) you are not eligible to enroll in the general purpose healthcare flexible spending account.
-However, you may enroll in the limited purpose (combination) healthcare flexible spending account if you are enrolled in the Cigna HSA or Kaiser HSA plan.
+However, you may enroll in the limited purpose (combination) healthcare flexible spending account if you are enrolled in the BCBS HSA or Kaiser HSA plan.

 Back to top ⇑